 Feeling down and lethargic?
 Depression can get one really down.
 But that’s no excuse to stop moving.
 In fact, exercise has psychological and physical benefits that help reduce anxiety and improve mood.

-According to Dr Lim Yun Chin, Specialist in Psychiatry and Consultant, Raffles Counselling Centre, “The links between depression and exercise is not clear.
+According to Dr Lim Yun Chin, Specialist in Psychiatry, Raffles Counselling Centre, “The links between depression and exercise is not clear.
 However, exercise probably helps ease depression by releasing feel-good brain chemicals, reducing immune system chemicals that can worsen depression, increasing body temperature, which may have calming effects.

 There’s a wide range of activities that you can engage in to boost your activity level and help you feel better.
 Certainly running, going to the gym, playing basketball and other fitness activities that get your heart pumping can help.
 But so can gardening, washing your car, or strolling around the block and other less intense activities.
 Basically, the goal is to get you off the couch and moving.
 So wait no longer, get out and make exercise a part of your life.